axios/axios/README.md

 }
 ```

-When using `then`, you will receive the response as follows:
+When using `then`, you will receive the responses as follows:

 ```js
 axios.get('/user/12345')